 For recipients with a qualifying relative, the green card application process will vary based on how he or she entered the U.S. and the status and relationship of the family member who will be the sponsor.

-There are generally two ways that a DACA recipient might have entered the U.S.: (1) On a visa that later expired, or (2) Without a visa, by crossing the border illegally.
+There are generally two ways that a DACA recipient might have entered the U.S.: on a visa that later expired or without a visa by crossing the border illegally.
 There are significant immigration consequences attached to these two different ways that a DACA recipient might have become “undocumented.”

 DACA recipients who “overstayed” a valid visa are fast-tracked in the green card process if they are sponsored by a U.S. citizen spouse, or adult child (over 21).
 If they’re unmarried and under 21, they can also be fast-tracked if they’re sponsored by a U.S. citizen parent.
 “Fast-tracking” can mean that an applicant receives his green card in as little as a year.